 An invited talk that covers the libraries Euterpea, Kulitta, and MusECI.
 It addresses the distinction between algorithmic and automated composition, and gives a range of examples of working with music in a functional domain.
 It includes examples of using Euterpea to create algorithmic music, an overview of the Kulitta automated composition system, and a discussion of the MusECI library’s approach to modeling natural language for music.

 Math, Music, and Computation (Video)

 Video on YouTube

 A discussion of computer music and algorithmic composition given by Paul Hudak using Euterpea.
-Please note that this video precedes the release of Euterpea 2 and therefore uses Euterpea 1.
-The later Euterpea 2 is still very similar to Euterpea 1, but there are some differences.
+Please note that this video predates the release of Euterpea 2 and therefore uses Euterpea 1.
+The later Euterpea 2 is still very similar to Euterpea 1, but there are still some important differences.
 See the Change Log for information on what changed from Euterpea 1 to Euterpea 2.